gmac/sass-thematic/README.md

  - Smaller API, tailored via options.
 Tree pruning no longer happens by default.
  - Webpack integration removed.
 Webpack plugins should independently wrap this module.
- - Upgrades to Gonzales-PE latest, and adjusts implementation to match new parsing operations.

 ## API